Oghma-Infinium/Vagabond/README.md

 Before updating, please check the [changelog](https://github.com/Oghma-Infinium/Vagabond/blob/main/CHANGELOG.md) and back up your saves.
 The changelog will state if you may need to start a new game after certain updates.

 Updating is like installing the list.
 Simply grab the latest version from Wabbajack UI, make sure your paths are the same as the ones you picked in [Downloading and Installing Vagabond](#downloading-and-installing-vagabond), and tick the `Overwrite Installation` button.
-> **Note**: Any mods you have added will be deleted and *any* changes to the files in the list will be reset when updating.
+> **NOTE**: Any mods you have added will be deleted and *any* changes to the files in the list will be reset when updating.
 To make sure that Wabbajack does not delete your added mods upon updating, prefix your mods with `[NoDelete]`.

 ## Removing the Modlist